danielfl/httptraceroute/README.md

 I've created this to test my apache/nginx redirects.
 Someone else might find it useful.

-Be aware that this script was made for study purposes and is not following KISS practices. ;-) For a more easy and professional use the lite version.
+Be aware that this script was made for studying purposes and is not following KISS practices. ;-) For a more easy to read and light script use the "httptracelite" version which has no regex, no repeated requisitions, and no bash hacks.

 ## Using